iamHrithikRaj/gip/README.md

 ## Contributing

 We welcome contributions!
-GIP is an open-source project that benefits from community involvement.
+Gip is an open-source project that benefits from community involvement.

 ### Quick Start